 If welfare can no longer be equated with individual choices, an alternative definition of welfare seems to be needed.
 But the question of the definition of welfare is a dangerous one for economics if it wants to define itself as a positive science.
 Scitovsky (1951: 315) himself described the economist's problem as follows: "If he wants to maintain strict objectivity, he becomes a technician; if he wants to advise on policy, he must in most cases relinquish his claim to the objectivity of a natural scientist."
-This paper starts from the following diagnosis: (1) that the equation of welfare with individual choice can be seen as the result of an attempt to resolve the tension between talking about welfare and being scientific; (2) that the questioning of this equation brings the economist back to the tension between talking about welfare implies a definition of welfare, which always relies on a normative step, while I take being scientific to mean that one does positive science only.
+This paper starts from the following diagnosis: (1) that the equation of welfare with individual choice can be seen as the result of an attempt to resolve the tension between talking about welfare and being scientific; (2) that the questioning of this equation brings the economist back to the tension between talking about welfare and being scientific; (3) that this tension can never fully be resolved, since talking about welfare implies a definition of welfare, which always relies on a normative step, while I take being scientific to mean that one does positive science only.

 Different economists reacted in different ways to this problem.
-In this paper, I focus on three approaches which give alternative definitions of well-being and which use psychology to support their definition in one way or another: Scitovsky's Joyless Economy, happiness economics, and the constitutional approach to happiness in economics.
-Their use of findings or methods from psychology can be interpreted as an attempt to bring their arguments about the definition of welfare closer to positive science1.
-For each approach, I first show the point at which the authors make a
+In this paper, I focus on three approaches which give alternative definitions of well-being and which use psychology to support their definition in one way or another: Scitovsky's